 - Apply your handbrake.

-When there is lots of traffic, it's a good idea to get out of your car on the side away from the traffic.
+When there's lots of traffic, it’s a good idea to get out of your vehicle on the side away from the traffic.